OFFLINE-GmbH/oc-gdpr-plugin/README.md

 {% component 'cookieBanner' %}
 ```

 1. Create a new `gdpr.htm` partial.
 Include the partial in your layouts as shown below.
+Note the `#gdpr-reload`
+wrapper.

 ```twig
 <div id="gdpr-reload">